 You should pay attention to these costs accurately to make sure that you’re earning from your investment.

-Awareness of these expenses can help you set the amount of your rent while keeping in mind the changes that occur over time such as competitive house pricing, house rental adjustments and increasing cost of home maintenance.
+Awareness of these expenses can help you set the amount of your rent while keeping in mind the changes that occur over time such as competitive house pricing, house rental adjustments, and increasing cost of home maintenance.

-Moreover, insurance premiums have a tendency to fluctuate and repairs could be minimal one year and then become more costly over the following year.
+Moreover, insurance premiums have a tendency to fluctuate and repairs could be minimal for one year and then become more costly over the following year.